-“An example in this situation would be, the Department of Homeland Security wanting to watch the U.S. border 24/7 by using two drones that can fly for 12 hours each.
+“An example in this situation would be, one could watch an interested area/region 24/7 by using two drones that can fly for 12 hours each.
 This can make the task very efficient without having to use helicopters and heavy personnel.
 On the commercial side, nowadays, a lot of inspectors use drones to do housing and bridge inspections.
 In California, inspectors might use drones for wildfire inspection.
 This new technology could potentially be used to deliver medical supplies and other emergency needs after disasters,” said Dr. Du.

 The OFRN funded the Hybrid fuel cell-battery/capacitor project

 The OFRN, an Ohio-wide R&D funding program managed by Parallax Advanced Research in collaboration with The Ohio State University and funded by the Ohio Department of Higher Education, played a vital role in both initial funding and successful completion of this project.
 As part of its mission, the OFRN fosters statewide university and industry research collaborations that meet the mission-critical needs of Ohio’s federal laboratories.
 Dr. Du’s project involved four universities and one industry partner working on a classified technology that required specific laboratory facilities.
 Along with support from Kent State University, OFRN offered help to set up and approve the plan for managing the team and specialized facilities.

 “Without the OFRN’s support, we wouldn’t have gone this far.
 Apart from the critical monetary support, OFRN also helped us connect with federal agencies, like NASA Glenn Research Center, the Air Force Research Laboratory, and the Army Research Laboratory, and it confirmed that our effort aligned with the agencies’ missions,” said Dr. Du.